DHTMLX/docs-suite/docs/grid/api/gridcolumn_properties/gridcolumn_adjust_property.md

 });
 ~~~

+#### Take into account the information below:

-- The `adjust` property has a priority over the `autoWidth` property if it is specified either for the grid or for the column, and over the `width` property of the column.
+- the `adjust` property has a priority over the `autoWidth` property if it is specified either for the grid or for the column, and over the `width` property of the column
-- The width the columns will be adjusted to also depends on the values of the `minWidth/maxWidth` properties if they are set for a column.
+- the width the columns will be adjusted to also depends on the values of the `minWidth/maxWidth` properties if they are set for a column
+- you can't enable `autoHeight` and `adjust` properties at the same time, as they are mutually exclusive

 :::note
 Note that if you change the font type, size, or offsets, the correct calculation of the `adjust` property of a cell may not be guaranteed.